Wataridori is NP-Complete: Introduction

-\textit{Wataridori} is a pencil puzzle introduced by Nikoli, a Japanese publisher that developed many famous pencil puzzles.
+\textit{Wataridori} is a pencil puzzle introduced by Nikoli \cite{janko}, a Japanese publisher that developed many famous pencil puzzles including Sudoku, Kakuro, and Slitherlink.
 The puzzle consists of a rectangular grid partitioned into polyominoes called \textit{regions}.
-Some cells contain a circle, with some circles containing a number.
+(A polyomino is a shape formed by one or more unit squares connected orthogonally.)
+Some cells contain a circle, and some of these circles contain a number.

-The objective of Wataridori is to connect all circles into pairs by a path that can go from a cell to its horizontally or vertically adjacent cell.
+The objective of Wataridori is to connect all circles into pairs using paths that go between horizontally or vertically adjacent cells.
 Paths cannot cross or share a cell with one another.
-The connected circles must contain the same number, which must be equal to the total number of regions the path joining them pass through (a path may enter and exit a region at most once).
-Each circle without a number is a wildcard that can substitute any number \cite{janko}.
-See Figure \ref{fig1}.
-Note that it is not required that all cells in the grid are covered by paths.
+The two circles connected by a path must contain the same number, which must be equal to the total number of regions the path passes through.
+A path may enter and exit a region at most once.
+Circles without numbers are treated as wildcards and may represent any number.
+See Figure~\ref{fig1}.
+Note that it is not required for all cells in the grid to be covered by paths.